 Eschew the generic automated responses and reply to comments in a friendly,

 genuine way.
 And create interactive content such as polls and contests that

 strengthen your relationship.
 It requires time and effort, but it pays dividends in the

 Guest post by Kayleigh Alexandra from Micro Startups www.microstartups.org, your online destination for everything startup.
-Micro Startups is dedicated to spreading the word about hard-working solopreneurs and SMEs making waves in the business world.
+Micro Startups spread the word about hard-working solopreneurs and SMEs that are making waves in the business world.
 Visit the blog for your latest dose of startup, entrepreneur, and charity insights from top experts around the globe @getmicrostarted.